cohitre/myron-marston/static/dev-blog/_posts/2011-11-07-cassettes-in-vcr-2-0.md

 cassette file.
 Besides making it possible to use different serializers, this also makes the VCR cassette format much more portable.
 You can use read and use a VCR cassette without loading VCR now!
-It opens up the possibility to use a VCR cassette from another language as well.
+It opens up the possibility to use a VCR cassette from other languages as well.

 ## Now With Less Normalization

-VCR 1.x extensively normalized each HTTPInteraction.
+VCR 1.x extensively normalized each HTTP Interaction.
 VCR originally only worked with FakeWeb and Net::HTTP.
 As I expanded VCR to work with many other libraries, I tried to ensure that the cassette that resulted from a particular